FreeTaxUSA (and it’s partner company, TaxHawk) have emerged this year as a top contender for best bargain tax software.

-FreeTaxUSA has just two pricing tiers.
+FreeTaxUSA has just two pricing tiers, which haven’t changed for this year.
 Their “Free” service costs $0 for Federal and $12.95 per state filing.
 The Deluxe tier costs $6.99 plus $12.95 per state filing.
-The free service includes all the major tax forms and access to email and chat support.
+The free service includes all the major tax forms and access to email support.

-However, the Deluxe tier provides “priority” chat support (which could come in handy during busy season), unlimited phone support, and Audit Assist Protection.
+However, the Deluxe tier provides live chat support (from 9 am to 9 pm eastern, Monday to Friday); the ability to file unlimited amended returns; and Audit Assist Protection.
 Audit Assist Protection means you’ll get one on one attention from an audit specialist if the IRS audits you.
 This could be a helpful insurance plan for people that are filing complex taxes for the first time.